 E-commerce is growing fast, but consumers still have security concerns about making purchases online.
 In fact, nearly two-thirds of consumers say online retailers aren’t doing enough to protect credit card and personal information.

 The truth of the matter is that a credit card is one of the safest ways to make purchases online.
-As long as you’re using a trusted website and the online retailer encrypts your data, it’s safe to enter credit card information on the web.
+As long as you’re following a few basic guidelines for safety, using a trusted website and the online retailer encrypts your data, it’s safe to enter credit card information on the web.

 Compare credit cards

 Are credit cards still more secure than carrying cash?

 There are pros and cons to each — but for safeguarding your money, credit cards have the edge.